thakkarp/machine-learning-for-taggging-graphic-designs/SETUP.md

 ## 3. Upload the dataset

 ### Create a Bucket
-- From the console select:
+- From the AWS console select:

         services->S3